As long as illiteracy hurts families in Hawaii, we will work to ensure every person gets another chance to learn to read.

-When you set up a legacy gift to support Hawaii Literacy, you have the option to become part of our NAME NAME SOCIETY, and join a group of people as passionate and caring as you are about making sure every adult and child in Hawaii will be able to read and write.
+When you set up a legacy gift to support Hawaii Literacy, you have the option to become part of the Hawaii Reader's Legacy, and join a group of people as passionate and caring as you are about making sure every adult and child in Hawaii will be able to read and write.

 A bequest can be made by anyone!
 Your specific plans can be stated on a will, trust, or beneficiary designation form.